Unbuilt Services On The A1 and A1(M)

 In the event, the owners of an existing service area at Washington threw a spanner in the works, and managed to negotiate their way into becoming the A1(M)'s first motorway service area.
 The old petrol station there which had to be demolished would also be one of the first on the road to be forced to close.

 As a result, Pea Flatts was removed from the plan.
 High Clump was kept as a reserve site, with a scheduled opening date of 1970.
-Several options had been looked at in the region, known as High Clump, Low Clump and Archdeacon Newton.
+Several options had been looked at in the region, known as High Clump, Low Clump, Stub Cross and Archdeacon Newton.

 A report dated 1995 stated that the government still owned land which had been held for the High Clump scheme, but it only consisted of 0.25 of an acre on either side of the motorway.
 This was most likely to be left over from the original compulsory purchase order required for the motorway.

-The proposal seemed to be postponed indefinitely in about 1973.
+The proposal was deferred and, due to the volume of outstanding motorway service area, High Clump was postponed indefinitely in about 1973.
 One road atlas did incorrectly show it as being open.

 Closed A1 Services